sai0336/sai0336/README.md

 ## Projects

 ### Smart Glove — ESP32 BLE Wireless Mouse
 Wearable ESP32 glove that controls a PC cursor through hand movement over BLE.
 Uses an MPU-6050 gyroscope for motion tracking and copper tape contacts as capacitive click buttons.
-Presented at Tech-Mania 2K26 inter-college competition.

 ### Air Quality Monitor with Real-Time Clock
 Dual Arduino project that reads temperature, humidity, and air quality in real time and displays it across three screens — clock, temperature, and air quality — on a small TFT display.
 Arduino Nano handles the sensors, Arduino Uno drives the display.